mist64/cbmbus_doc/6 JiffyDOS.md

 |   5  | Device sends 3rd pair of bits        | CLK = #4, DATA = #5 | sample  | 11 µs                   | 1 µs     |
 |   6  | Device sends 4th pair of bits        | CLK = #6, DATA = #7 | sample  | 11 µs                   | 1 µs     |

-* The value of ESC in the CLK wire must still be valid 3 µs after the start of the "Go" signal, so the first pair of data bits must not be put into CLK and DATA earlier than 4 µs after "Go".
+*The value of ESC in the CLK wire must still be valid 3 µs after the start of the "Go" signal, so the first pair of data bits must not be put into CLK and DATA earlier than 4 µs after "Go".

-* ESC must be signaled no later than 84 µs after the last "Go", so the host can omit the DATA = 0 check if it's later than that
 * if ESC = 1, "Escape Mode" follows after B
-* the C64 implementation signals "Go" 3 µs *before* sampling ESC

 # Discussion